1st Meditation on The Lord's Prayer -- God's Glory

 and benevolence.
 In this section, we also set the stage for our mental state,

 which helps us prepare properly to pray to the Father.
-We will be focusing on
+I will be focusing on

 declare our beliefs with emotion and sincerity, visualizing God's abundance and